Star Fairies: Star Fairy dolls

-Some of the other accessories that came with these dolls were;
+Some of the other accessories that came with these dolls were:

 Lavender the Magical Unicorn was a lavender colored unicorn/pegasus with a silky white hair mane/tail and a pearly spiral horn.
 Like the fairies she had clip-on pale pink and lavender wings which attached to a bar located on her sides.
 Underneath the bar was a small protrusion so that a Star Fairy Coach could also be attached to her body so that she could whisk the fairies away to the clouds and the land of WishComeTrue.
-Lavender came with her very own hair brush too, however, she was not marked.
-Some of the coaches had a number imprinted on the inside (but not all of them), the coach was a pale pink with a lavender interior and wheels and was highlighted with silver accents.
-Lavender was sold and packaged in two versions, by herself (Item # 7704) as well as paired with the coach (Item # 7705).
+Lavender came with her own hair brush too, but she was not marked.
+Some of the coaches had a number imprinted on the inside (but not all of them), and the coach was a pale pink with a lavender interior and wheels and was highlighted with silver accents.
+Lavender was sold and packaged in two versions, by herself as well as paired with the coach.

-There were also the Star Fairies Animal Friends; these three animals were made of a soft PVC and covered with a soft flocking.
+There were also the Star Fairies Animal Friends, the three animals that were made of a soft PVC and covered with a soft flocking.
 They were especially designed so that the Star Fairies could sit on them.
 The most unusual feature was their eyes, which had white "stars" on them.
-They were given special powers and helped the fairies with their wishful tasks, all boxes had the Item # 7703;
+They were given special powers and helped the fairies with their wishful tasks:

-Dipper the playful little gray kitten had blue eyes.
-The bottom was stamped Tonka (c) Tonka Corp.
-1985, made in Taiwan 807654.
+Dipper is the playful little gray kitten with blue eyes.

-Lady the elegant young light gray swan had gray eyes.
-Her bottom was stamped Tonka (c) Tonka Corp.
-1985, made in Taiwan 807656.
+Lady is the elegant young light gray swan with gray eyes.

-Jitter the shy light beige baby bunny had orange-brown eyes.
-The bottom was stamped Tonka (c) Tonka Corp.
-1985, made in Taiwan 807652.
+Jitter is the shy light beige baby bunny with orange-brown eyes.